keithpatton/kandid-policy-document/terms.md

 ## Introduction

-These terms and conditions govern your use of this website; by using this website, you accept these terms and conditions in full.
-If you disagree with these terms and conditions or any part of these terms and conditions, you must not use this website.
+These terms and conditions govern your use of http://www.kandid.nz hereafter referred to as "the website"; by using the website, you accept these terms and conditions in full.
+If you disagree with these terms and conditions or any part of these terms and conditions, you must not use the website.

-This website uses cookies.
-By using this website and agreeing to these terms and conditions, you consent to our kandid's use of cookies in accordance with the terms of kandid's privacy policy and cookies policy.
+the website uses cookies.
+By using the website and agreeing to these terms and conditions, you consent to our kandid's use of cookies in accordance with the terms of kandid's privacy policy and cookies policy.

 ## License to use website